tytydraco/yessleep/out/Eye_For_An_Eye_UPDATE.md

 &nbsp;

 The problem is I can't tell what's meaningful from what's not.
 I needed an expert.
 Fortunately, as it turns out there are quite a few of them.
 There's even a tulip exhibit about 45 minutes away.
-The website even features a black tulip on the homepage.
+The website featured a black tulip on the homepage.
+It must be a sign.
 Best of all admission is free for students (I'm pretty sure I have an old student ID somewhere in my mess of a closet.
 Our movie theater used to do half off for students pre-pandemic.
 Ah, the days.)

 &nbsp;